When knowledge is ours at the tap of a key, what is it we’re accumulating, and is it at the expense of another, more intuitive, kind of knowing?

 A low-level hum of discordance runs through these poems: between inner and outer worlds, between the sceptical and the wondering mind.
 Ideas of belief and truth play out in various ways, often through lone figures, fools maybe, thinking aloud, continually distracted by the necessary performance of being.

 Fool is Greta Stoddart’s fourth collection.
 Her third collection Alive Alive O was published by Bloodaxe in 2015.
+In 2023, Greta Stoddart won a Cholmondeley Award, a prize which recognises a poet's body of work.

 ‘What is knowable, and how things are known, are themes of the collection.
 The Fool, a figure whose consciousness it often explores, may see more clearly through a gaze uncluttered by received ideas.’ – Carol Rumens, The Guardian, Poem of the Week